Jonathan Losos: Life

 His work focuses on a wide range of topics, but he is best known for his studies of convergent evolution and adaptive radiation, and for experimental studies of evolution in nature.
 Most of his empirical work has involved the evolutionary radiation of lizards in the genus Anolis which occur in Central and South America and on islands in the Caribbean.
+More recently, he has also begun to study the evolution and ecology of domestic cats.